yousefelassal/quote-cron/README.md

 > Were here for a reason.
 I believe a bit of the reason is to throw little torches out to lead people through the dark.

 > Start where you are.
 Use what you have.
 Do what you can.

+> It requires wisdom to understand wisdom: the music is nothing if the audience is deaf.